AdobeDocs/experience-platform.en/help/ingestion/batch-ingestion/overview.md

 After successfully creating a new batch for uploading, files can then be uploaded to a specific dataset.

-You can upload files using the **Small File Upload API**.
-However, if your files are too large and the gateway limit is exceeded (such as extended timeouts, requests for body size exceeded, and other constrictions), you can switch over to the **Large File Upload API**.
-This API uploads the file in chunks, and stitches data together using the **Large File Upload Complete API** call.
+You can upload files using the Small File Upload API.
+However, if your files are too large and the gateway limit is exceeded (such as extended timeouts, requests for body size exceeded, and other constrictions), you can switch over to the Large File Upload API.
+This API uploads the file in chunks, and stitches data together using the Large File Upload Complete API call.

 >[!NOTE]
 >